joakin/popups-tech-posts-series/docs/01-tooling/03-fast-and-isolated-JS-unit-tests.md

 using, which essentially gives us a CLI tool that sets up QUnit with jsdom, jQuery, and Sinon so that it was easier to migrate the QUnit tests in.

-It was quite straight forward to migrate, specially since most of the Extension:Popups tests from the refactor had been written in a TDD fashion, and were already mostly isolated.
+It was quite straight forward to migrate, especially since most of the Extension:Popups tests from the refactor had been written in a TDD fashion, and were already mostly isolated.